(CNN)Here's a look at the US Supreme Court case Roe v. Wade.

-The Court held that a woman's right to an abortion fell within the right to privacy (recognized in Griswold v.
+January 22, 1973 - The US Supreme Court, in a 7-2 decision, affirms the legality of a woman's right to have an abortion under the Fourteenth amendment to the Constitution.
+The court held that a woman's right to an abortion fell within the right to privacy (recognized in Griswold v.
 Connecticut) protected by the Fourteenth Amendment.
-The decision gave a woman a right to abortion during the entirety of the pregnancy and defined different levels of state interest for regulating abortion in the second and third trimesters.
+The decision gave a woman the right to an abortion during the entirety of the pregnancy and defined different levels of state interest for regulating abortion in the second and third trimesters.

 The ruling affected laws in 46 states.

-December 13, 1971 - The case is argued before the U.S. Supreme Court.
+December 13, 1971 - The case is argued before the US Supreme Court.

-October 11, 1972 - The case is argued before the U.S. Supreme Court.
+October 11, 1972 - The case is reargued before the US Supreme Court.

-January 22, 1973 - The U.S. Supreme Court, in a 7-2 decision, affirms the legality of a woman's right to have an abortion under the Fourteenth amendment to the Constitution.
+January 22, 1973 - The US Supreme Court, in a 7-2 decision, affirms the legality of a woman's right to have an abortion under the Fourteenth amendment to the Constitution.

-Sarah Weddington - Lawyer for Norma McCorvey.
+Sarah Weddington - Lawyer for McCorvey.

-Linda Coffee - Lawyer for Norma McCorvey.
+Linda Coffee - Lawyer for McCorvey.

-Supreme Court Justices Opinions:
+Supreme Court Justice Opinions

-Majority: Harry A. Blackmun (for the Court), William J. Brennan, Lewis F. Powell Jr., Thurgood Marshall
+Majority: Harry A. Blackmun (for The Court), William J. Brennan, Lewis F. Powell Jr., Thurgood Marshall

 Concurring: Warren Burger, William Orville Douglas, Potter Stewart